PhaethonPsychis/web3worlds/readme.md

 ## Project Rationale

 Exploring the potential of web3 to its fullest extent is highly valuable because we can identify a number of different plausible future scenarios, explore what impacts they could have, and identify promising paths for technologies and applications.
-Envisiong web3 will strengthen the foresight capacity of communities and their critical role in safe fuarding and shaping the web3 ecosystem.<br><br>
+Envisiong web3 will strengthen the foresight capacity of communities and their critical role as guardian of the web3 ecosystem and shaping its future.<br><br>
 And yet community-led, open-source design research activity that combines strategic foresight with systems thinking and design do not exist.
 There is also a luck in resources and incentives to fund this strategic worldbuilding project.<br><br>
 Because web3 is not a closed system it doesn’t offer reward mechanisms or token incentives to contributors as blockchains, applications or L2s can.
 We will have to put in place a number of funding mechanisms to attract talent, sponsors, and the community.<br><br>